 GPIC originated as the packaging division of Adolph Coors Company.
 At the time of the spin-off from Adolph Coors Company, GPIC entered into an agreement with Coors Brewing Company to continue to supply its packaging needs.
-GPC executed a supply agreement, effective April 1, 2004, with Coors Brewing Company (now a subsidiary of Molson Coors Brewing Company) that expires on December 31, 2009.
-The Company continues to sell packaging products to Molson Coors Brewing Company; such sales accounted for approximately \$87 million for the year ended December 31, 2008 (not including sales to MillerCoors, a joint venture formed in June 2008).
+GPC executed a supply agreement, effective April 1, 2004 with Coors Brewing Company (now a subsidiary of Molson Coors Brewing Company) that expires on December 31, 2009, unless extended for one year at the option of Coors Brewing Company.
+Pursuant to this supply agreement, GPII supplies an agreed-upon percentage of Coors Brewing Company's beverage packaging needs in North America.
+Pricing for such packaging is based on competitive industry levels for similar products and adjusted annually based on published indices for commodity input costs.
+Sales under this agreement were approximately \$87 million for the year ended December 31, 2008.
+The Company did not sell directly to MillerCoors, a joint venture formed by Molson Coors Brewing Company and SABMiller plc in June 2008, because both Coors Brewing Company and SABMiller plc purchased under separate contracts with the Company throughout 2008.

-One of the Company's subsidiaries, Golden Equities, Inc., is the general partner of Golden Properties, Ltd., a limited partnership in which Coors Brewing Company is the limited partner.
+One of the Company's subsidiaries, Golden Equities, Inc. is the general partner of Golden Properties, Ltd., a limited partnership in which Coors Brewing Company is the limited partner.
 Prior to August 2003, Golden Equities, Inc. was a subsidiary of GPIC.
-The partnership owns, develops, operates and sells certain real estate previously owned directly by Coors Brewing Company or Adolph Coors Company.
-GPC received a distribution of capital of S1.6 million in 2008, as well as approximately \$2.7 million as a distribution of earnings.
+Following the merger of GPIC into and with Riverwood Holding, Inc., Golden Properties, Ltd. owned, developed, operated and sold 12 commercial properties in the Coors Technology Center in Golden, Colorado and several residential properties outside of Golden, Colorado.
+These properties were previously owned directly by Coors Brewing Company or Adolph Coors Company, Golden Properties, Ltd. sold its last property in December 2007 and the Company has been in the process of liquidating the partnership since that time.
+The Company received a distribution of capital of \$1.6 million in 2008, as well as approximately \$2.7 million as a distribution of earnings.